robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 <!-- major points then details -->

-In general, individuals in multilayer networks became more connected as the spatial distance threshold defining caribou social associations increased.
-Mean graph strength differed across habitat layers with similar and higher graph strength in open and forage layers, and lower strength in forest layers (Figure <a href="#fig:socres">5</a>).
+Individuals in multilayer networks became more connected as the spatial distance threshold increased.
+Mean graph strength differed across habitat layers with similar and higher graph strength in open and forage layers, and lower strength in forest layers (Figure
-Individual graph strength increased sharply between 5 m and 100 m across habitat classes followed by decrease in rate after 100 m.
-These results suggest the optimal social scale at which groups should be assigned is likely somewhere between \~20 - 100 m based on the rate at which network metrics stabilized.
+<a href="#fig:socres">5</a>).
+Individual graph strength increased
+sharply between 5 m and 100 m in all three habitat classes followed by a decrease in rate after 100 m.
+These results suggest the optimal social scale at which groups should be assigned is likely somewhere between
+\~20 - 100 m based on the rate at which network metrics stabilized.
 For ungulates, groups are often assigned based on 50 m threshold (Lingle 2003; Lesmeries et al. 2018; Peignier et al. 2019), suggesting that given similar quantities of data, \~50 m is likely an appropriate social scale for generating social networks in caribou and similar species.

-Increasing land cover resolution resulted in a decreased availability of forage, a rare and patchy habitat, and corresponding low connectivity of individuals in these habitats at higher resolution (Figure
+Increasing land cover resolution resulted in decreased availability of forage, a rare and patchy habitat, and corresponding low connectivity of individuals in these habitats at higher resolution (Figure
 <a href="#fig:lcres">3</a>).
-Graph strength and edge overlap was
+Graph strength and edge overlap were
 relatively consistent across land cover resolutions for forest and open layers (Figure <a href="#fig:lcres">3</a> D, E).
 Edge overlap decreased sharply between 30 m and 600 m in forage layers, afterwards remaining